-The hiking trail starts at the main road, goes through the community and continues along the Bærelv road to the rough grazing areas.
-The trail has 12 posts and is about 6 km long, but obviously just walking part of it is fine as well.
-The posts along the culture trail describe various parts of the area’s cultural history, as well as botany and Kven-language designations for flowers, berries and plants.
+The trail starts from the main road and passes through Skallelv village and along the Bærelv road where you’ll be walking on open land.
+The trail has 12 information panels and is about 6 km long, but, of course, you can also turn back whenever you want.
+The panels feature various aspects of cultural history, botany and Kven names for flowers, berries and plants.

-Start: Parking at route E74 right after the bridge to the left when you come from Vadsø.
-The trail starts right across the village road along the river, but the trail taking you into the valley starts 100 metres east of the parking lot.
+Start: Car parking off the E74 road, on the left just after the bridge when coming from Vadsø.
+The trail starts just across the road, through the village and along the river while the hiking trail to the valley starts 100 m east of the car park.

 Distance: 6 km one-way